 Solid-waste rate study proves polycart customers overpaid

-Residential polycart customers, if city rates were equitable, would pay a little over $21 a month for their once-a-week, 95-gallon polycart pickup.
-Instead, they are paying nearly $35 a month, subsidizing free recycling for businesses, commercial dumpster services and those customers taking waste to the city’s transfer station.
+Truth or Consequences’ residential polycart customers—if city rates were equitable—would pay a little over $21 a month for their once-a-week, 95-gallon polycart pickup.
+Instead, they are paying nearly $35 a month, subsidizing all other waste services the city offers, such as free recycling for businesses, commercial dumpster services and transfer station costs.

-Someone at the city, we don’t know who and we don’t know how much the study costhired Parkhill, an engineering consultant in Rio Rancho, which in turn hired NewGen Strategies and Solutions, an “economic development and management firm” based in Richardson, Texas, to do a solid waste rate study over a year ago.
+Someone at the city hired Parkhill, an engineering consultant in Rio Rancho, which in turn hired NewGen Strategies and Solutions, an “economic development and management firm” based in Richardson, Texas, to do a solid waste rate study.
+The cost of the study was undisclosed.

 The study was presented at the city commission’s Feb.
 28 meeting.